Student Program

 • be a law student with at least one year of school completed, attending an American Bar Association (ABA)-accredited school, or a graduate of an ABA-accredited law school who has not yet had the opportunity to take the first available bar exam following graduation.
 Students who attend law school part-time or intend to matriculate in a dual degree program must be within two years of completing all remaining degree requirements, and

 • meet the physical and medical requirements for commission in the Navy.
-If you have any questions about the medical qualifications or physical fitness standards, please contact a Navy recruiter.
+If you have concerns about the medical qualifications, you may contact the Accessions Program Manager but ultimately will need to go through medical screening process for adjudication.

 • The physical requirements include meeting Navy and DoD fitness standards.

-NOTE: If you are an active duty naval officer currently attending law school and interested in applying via the Student Program, please contact the Accessions Program Manager at navyjagaccessions@us.navy.mil.
+NOTE: If you are an active duty naval officer currently attending law school, you are ineligible to apply via the Student Program.
+However, contact the Accessions Program Manager at navyjagaccessions@us.navy.mil for guidance on application pathways.

-Interested in speaking to a recruiter?
+Interested in speaking to a general Navy recruiter?
 Visit www.navy.com.

 If you have any issues with the application site, please contact NavyJAGAccessions@us.navy.mil.